JacekNiedzielski/DogBreeds_Classifier/README.md

 After successful training of the CNN based on transfer learning one has to build a classifier.
 Basically we can divide the classifier into three parts.
 More details are available in the `dog_app.ipynb`, bellow the summary:<br>
 ![image](https://user-images.githubusercontent.com/64994740/152436393-ff20b657-b924-4561-b96b-5d11645ab92b.png)

 The classifier accepts several arguments.
 Firstly it takes the path to the image which we want to predict.
-The image has to be transformed into tensor
+The image has to be transformed into tensor.
+We utilise the `path_to_tensor` function from the data preprocessing step in order to accomplish that.

+Then the classifier makes use of `face_detector` and `dog_detector` functions in order to identify whether or not a human or a dog is present in the picture.
+The haarcascades and resnet applications are working under the hood of the face_detector and dog_detector functions respectively.
+More details are given in the jupyter notebook file.
+Provided that the dog or human is given, the classifier implements the CNN model to predict the breed.
+In case of dog it is just the inferred breed, in case of human the most resembling dog breed.